mhuang233/DOCKER/README.md

 # DOCKER and CHTC
-Procedures for using docker and CHTC (The high speed computig step by step).
+Procedures for using docker and CHTC (The high speed computig) step by step.